 Illinois potholes can do serious damage to your vehicle's suspension.
 If you have questions about suspension repair, replacement, or upgrades, just send us a message or stop by the shop.

 Can I drive with a bad suspension?
 Well, yes, but it is like jogging with a bad knee.
 Let me explain:

 Your vehicle's steering and suspension system work together to keep your car on the road and you in control.
 If you suspect any of the components of your car's suspension system need repair or replacement, you should have it looked at by a local mechanic that specializes in suspension repair.
+(Like us)

 Here are just a few symptoms that you should be aware of: